 Sad isn’t a sufficient word for the way I felt when he told me he wasn’t coming home.
-My heart was broken and my body felt the radiation of that pain coming from my soul.
+My heart was broken and my body felt the radiation of the pain coming from my soul.
 Half of me had been ripped away.
 You know when you watch a war movie and someone loses a limb?
 All the parts of the inside are exposed and just hanging out?
-Sorry for the gruesomeness of that visual, but that’s how felt.
+Sorry for the gruesomeness of that visual, but it’s how felt.
 My person was done with me.

-I was on my knees and face praying, crying, mourning, and reading my Bible for days as Jesus comforted me.
-He was so close to my broken heart as He promises He will be.
+I was on my knees and face, praying, crying, mourning, and reading my Bible for days as Jesus comforted me.
+He was so close to my broken heart, as He promises He will be.
 He never left my side.
 There were times when I was sobbing so heavily and I could just imagine my head laying on Jesus as He ran His hand over my hair like a good father would comfort his baby girl.

 In the first week, I knew after reading Scripture that God wanted me to wait on Him to do the work in Josh, and as I waited, to not repay evil.